kenchase/cts-awards/README.md

 -   `search` (string): Search in titles and recipient fields
 -   `page` (integer): Page number for pagination (default: 1)
 -   `per_page` (integer): Results per page (default: 12, max: 100)
+-   `numberposts` (integer): Maximum number of posts to retrieve from database, -1 for all (default: -1)

 **Example Requests:**